Reviews You Can Rely On

 Ease of Use

 The bare bones of the Tello user experience, from opening the box to getting it flying, are quite streamlined and simple.
 Charging the battery, downloading the app, and getting everything paired are straightforward and well outlined in the user manual.
 You can perform controlled takeoffs and landings at the push of a button, taking the stress out of some of the more delicate maneuvers.
 Flying the drone is quite intuitive as well.
-We think even technophobes will have it buzzing around and doing figure 8s on their first day.
+We think even technophobes will have it buzzing around and doing figure-eights on their first day.

 The phone-based controller is nice and responsive.
 However, we had to knock the Tello a couple of points here due to the inherent limitations and difficulties of flying a drone with a touchscreen.
 First off, your thumbs will be blocking a large portion of the live feed from the camera.
 Second, touchscreens don't give any sort of tactile feedback, which is crucial if you want to do really precise maneuvers.
 This can be rectified by getting one of the multiple Bluetooth gaming controllers that are compatible with the Tello app.